 Within the past five years, the Philosophy Department instituted a new process for the production of senior thesis.
 We revised our curriculum resulting in a combination of the old PH400 Senior Thesis course with the old PH381 Seminar in Philosophy course.
 We now have a single course, PH400, Seminar in Philosophy.
 Most (though not all) of our majors produce their "senior theses" (i.e., a major research paper engaging in argument based thesis defense) within the context of the newly created (modified) course.
 We did this to provide better guidance to students as they work to produce this major paper.
-This year, five of our seven graduating seniors wrote their thesis based on PH400 (this year's topic: Nietzsche, taught by Dr. Money).
-The other two students produced their thesis in another course or as an independent study project.
+This year, our students wrote their thesis based on PH400 (this year's topic: Philosophy of Mind, taught by Dr. Hartsock).
 All students not only produced a thesis research paper, but each also presented and defended their thesis orally during the campus wide "Celebration of Scholarship."